DB4SCW/hamawardz/README.md

 - Event callsigns participating in multiple Events at the same time
 - Multiple users permitted to upload for event callsigns
 - Multiple rulesets for different awards
+- Autoimport for QSOs, if the logbook database is accessible on the same database connection

 ## Installation